oss-review-toolkit/ort/website/docs/tools/scanner.md

 ## Storage Backends

-In order to not download or scan any previously scanned sources again, or to reuse scan results generated via other services, the *scanner* can be configured to use so-called storage backends.
+To not download or scan any previously scanned sources again, or to reuse scan results generated via other services, the *scanner* can be configured to use so-called storage backends.
-Before processing a package, it checks whether compatible scan results are already available in one of the storages declared; if this is the case, they are fetched and reused.
+Before processing a package, it checks whether compatible scan results are already available in one of the storages declared.
+If this is the case, they are fetched and reused.
 Otherwise, the package's source code is downloaded and scanned.
 Afterward, the new scan results can be put into a storage for later reuse.